Swastik3/HackHarvard2024/health-app-api-guide.md

 7. Consider implementing real-time updates using WebSockets if you want to show new timeline entries immediately without refreshing.

+8. The types are: "bot", "note", "connection", "emergency".
+You can use these types to differentiate the timeline entries in your frontend.

 Remember to handle errors gracefully in your frontend application and provide appropriate feedback to the user.